syncthing/docs/users/webauthn.rst

 - If the credential is stored on a smartphone, the phone may prompt for screen unlock to authenticate you to the phone before unlocking the passkey.
-  This could be a PIN, swipe pattern, fingerprint or face recognition, according to the phone's settings.
+  This could be a PIN, swipe pattern, fingerprint, face recognition or something else, according to the phone's settings.

   Smartphones typically always require 2FA, so this setting may not make a noticeable difference for smartphone-based credentials.